+- Mount the charged battery (regard polarity).

+- Set the time in the speedometer.

-- Mount the charged battery (regard polarity). - Fill up tank with fresh fuel. - Check motorcycle as before each start (see driving instructions). - Take a short, careful test ride first.
+- Fill up tank with fresh fuel.

+- Check motorcycle as before each start (see driving instructions).

+- Take a short, careful test ride first.

 NOTE: Before you put your motorcycle away for the winter, you should check all parts for their function and wear.
 Should any service jobs, repairs, or any refitting be necessary, you should have them carried out during the off-season (lower workload at mechanics' shops).
 This way, you can avoid the long waiting times at your mechanic at the beginning of the next biking season.